seblammers/sebastianlammers.com/src/routes/posts/data-in-js-02/+page.md

 1. if you already know how big your dataset is, this let's you check if reading in the data actually worked as expected.
 2. If you don't have any clue about the data, this gets you a feel for how large the dataset is that you're about to work with.

-You already know how to do this one: get the length of the array!
+You already know how to do this one: get the length of the **array**!

 ```js
 let observations = data.length;